 But the truth is that the best and most affordable homes take between two and five years to plan and build.

-My suggestion to anyone with the intention to build a sustainable home is to start planning - now!
+My suggestion to anyone building a sustainable home is to start planning - now!

 The longer you have to educate yourself, investigate the options, and get comfortable getting your ideas down on paper, the smoother your project will go.